KubaBoi/ptt/ptt.1.md

 : Compiler (default is g++ - for ASM nasm).

 **-C, --compiler-args**
-: Arguments for compiler (default is '-Wall -pedantic' - for ASM -f elf64).
+: Arguments for compiler (default is '-Wall -pedantic' - for ASM '-f elf64').

 **-k, --keep-links**
 : Keeps link (.o) files from compilation.